remult/remult/misc/public-api.md

   /**
      * Performs an aggregation on the repository's entity type based on the specified options.
      * @template entityType The type of the entity being aggregated.
-     * @template groupByFields The fields to group by, provided as an array of keys from the entity type.
      * @template sumFields The fields to sum, provided as an array of numeric keys from the entity type.
      * @template averageFields The fields to average, provided as an array of numeric keys from the entity type.
      *